RYAN NEWMAN: Driver, No. 31 Chevrolet

 Children: Brooklyn Sage and Ashlyn Olivia

-In 2014, Ryan Newman joins Richard Childress Racing as driver of the No. 31 Caterpillar/Quicken Loans/WIX Filters Chevrolet SS in the NASCAR Sprint Cup Series.
-It also marks his 13th-full season in NASCAR’s premier division.
+Ryan Newman embarks on his second season with Richard Childress Racing driving the No. 31 Caterpillar/Quicken Loans/Grainger/WIX Filters Chevrolet SS in the NASCAR Sprint Cup Series.

 While most four-year-old boys rode big wheels for fun, Newman climbed behind the wheel of a quarter midget and never looked back.
-His open-wheel career started in 1983 when he drove in his first quarter midget race at New Carlisle, Ind., Through the course of several seasons he won more than 100 features, six regional championships and the 1988 Grand National Quarter Midget championship in the Heavy Mod division.
+His open-wheel career started in 1983 when he drove in his first quarter midget race at New Carlisle, Ind., and through the course of several seasons, he won more than 100 features, six regional championships and the 1988 Grand National Quarter Midget championship in the Heavy Mod division.

 In 1993, Newman switched to full-sized midgets in the All-American Midget Series.
 He quickly made a name for himself by becoming the first driver to win both Rookie of the Year honors and the series championship in the same season.
 Success continued leading to the Michigan State Midget championship and induction into the Quarter Midget Hall of Fame.